East Surrey Regiment: 1881 to 1914

 Following amalgamation, The Barracks, Kingston upon Thames became the regimental depot.

 The 1st Battalion, on formation, was in England, moving to India in 1884.
 It remained in India until 1903, its last posting being at Lucknow.
 It was then recalled to England and was posted at Aldershot, before moving to Jersey in 1905 and to Plymouth in 1909.

 The 2nd Battalion was in India when formed, moving to Suez in 1884.
 It then joined the Suakin Expedition in the Sudan in February 1885, where it saw fighting against the forces of the Mahdist State.
 The battalion left Suakin when the expedition was withdrawn in May 1885, returning to England.
-The battalion's next overseas service was in the Anglo-Boer War, where it took part in the Battle of Colenso in December 1899, the Relief of Ladysmith in February 1900, and the Battle of the Tugela Heights in February 1900.
-After South Africa the battalion was shipped to India in 1903, where it replaced the 1st battalion at Lucknow.
+The battalion's next overseas service was in the Second Boer War in South Africa, where it took part in the Battle of Colenso in December 1899, the Relief of Ladysmith in February 1900, and the Battle of the Tugela Heights in February 1900.
+After the end of the war in South Africa, the battalion was shipped from Point Natal to Bombay on the SS Syria in January 1903, where it replaced the 1st battalion at Lucknow.
 The battalion remained in India until the outbreak of the First World War.

 The 3rd (Militia) Battalion, which was formed from the 1st Royal Surrey Militia in 1881, was a reserve battalion.
 It was embodied for service during the Second Boer War in South Africa on 3 May 1900, disembodied on 15 October 1900, re-embodied on 6 May 1901 and disembodied on 26 July 1902.
 More than 600 officers and men returned to Southampton by the SS Gaika in July 1902, following the end of the war, and was disbanded at Kingston barracks after having received their service medals.